Jutho/TupleTools.jl/docs/src/index.md

 and performing a number of operations with an inferrable result, typically also an `NTuple{M}` with inferrable length `M`.
 Type inference breaks down if some of the final or intermediate tuples exceed `MAX_TUPLETYPE_LEN`, meaning inference typically works up to output tuples of length `13` or `14`.
-Inference also breaks down for most methods in case of inhomogeneous tuples.
+Chosen implementations are typically faster than the corresponding functions in base for those small tuple lengths, but can be slower for larger tuples.
+Inference also breaks down for most functions in case of inhomogeneous tuples.

+Note that none of the following functions are exported, since their name often collides with the equivalent from `Base`.

 ## Types